sourcegraph/resource-estimator/README.md

-# resource-estimator
+# Sourcegraph resource estimator

-Sourcegraph resource estimator
+Sourcegraph resource estimator helps predict and plan the required resource for your deployment.

+This tool ensures you provision appropriate resources to scale your instance.

 ## Development Prerequisites